 - Glue gun

-To start, cut the wire to the size you’d like your dream catcher to be.
+To start, cut the wire to the size you’d like your dream catcher to be (this is the kind I’m using).
 Then shape the wire into a circle and attach the ends to each other with a small piece of strong tape.

 Note: Typically wire is sold in large coils so if you like the size the coil is already in, you won’t need to do much actual shaping.